zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/idp_attributes.md

 * If **Use AssertionConsumerService Concept** is set to `Yes…` then Auth-Request contains only the ‘`AssertionConsumerServiceIndex`’ attribute.
     By default, it is `No` when using a [Easy Default Flow](/appstore/modules/saml/#easy-flow).

+### Assertion Consumer Service Index

 Set **Assertion consumer service index** to the value you want to use for `AssertionConsumerServiceIndex` in both the Auth-Request and also in the SP-Metadata.
     The configured binding will be included in the SP metadata, as indicated in the [URLs](/appstore/modules/saml/#urls) section.
 The default value is `0` for the deploy time configuration.

-### Attribute Consuming Service
+## Attribute Consuming Service

 In the **Attribute Consuming Service** tab, you can configure your app using the SAML protocol to request specific attributes, such as Date of Birth or Gender, from the SAML IdP.
 Your SAML IdP documentation will tell you what attributes can be requested.
 In the request you can also indicate whether you consider the attribute as mandatory or optional for your app’s logic.

 You can set up two sets of attributes, by adding new attributes, editing existing attributes, or removing selected attributes.
 These will be provided at different times.
 Those listed under **I want to request attribute(s) at my IDP during initial login** will be returned when the end-user initially signs in.
 Those listed under **I want to request attribute(s) at my IDP during in-session login** will be returned during [In-session Authentication](#in-session).
 Although the typical use case for requesting attributes is to obtain information about the user, you can request an attribute with a specific value.
-In this case, you can configure the optional **Attribute value that must be returned**.
+In this case, you can configure the optional Attribute value that must be returned.

 When using using a [Easy Default Flow](/appstore/modules/saml/#easy-flow), disable both initial and in-session login options.